cornyFruits/rubber-ducky/README.md

 # rubber-ducky
-rubber ducky using a Raspberry Pi Pico W.
+rubber ducky using a raspberry pi pico w.

 deploys a web service which can be used to write, edit and run scripts on a target machine.